Why do we need mining?

 Everything comes from somewhere.
 If it didn’t grow, it was mined.

-Everything we depend on is either made from minerals or relies on minerals for its production.
+And everything we depend on is either made from minerals or relies on minerals for its production.
 This includes everyday whitegoods like our fridge and washing machine, the homes we live in, the cars we drive the health care we rely on and the phones and gadgets that keep us connected.

 Mining will also support our future including sustainable power, renewable energy, electric vehicles, advanced engineering, and even commercial space travel.